-Moscow is a dynamic city with a lot to offer but it can seem quite daunting and, due to many preconceptions, one that foreigners might fear.
+Moscow is a dynamic city with a lot to offer.
+It can seem quite daunting and, due to many preconceptions, one that foreigners might fear.
 Expat life is, however, thriving and any newcomer with children can enjoy Moscow and its wonders.

 Babysitters / nannies in Moscow

 Most expat families have nannies to help look after their children.
-The main choice when interviewing prospective nannies is whether to choose a Russian nanny or other nationality nanny (for example Filipino).
+The main choice when interviewing prospective nannies is whether to choose a Russian or non-Russian nanny.
 Both options have their pros and cons.
-A Russian nanny might be able to help you with other daily tasks such as ordering water over the phone and enrolling your child in a Russian detsky sad (kindergarten).
-Filipino nannies tend to be more willing to do household work as well as childcare, and you might prefer to have an English speaker.
-The duties you expect your nanny to fulfil, as well issues concerning the salary, should be made clear from the beginning.
+A Russian nanny can help with other daily tasks such as organizing things over the phone and enrolling your child in a detsky sad (kindergarten).
+Foreign nannies are more willing to do household work as well as childcare.
+The duties you expect your nanny to fulfill as well as their salary, should be made clear from the beginning.
 Most nannies are hired through word of mouth but there are some good agencies that can help, including www.family-care.ru.

 Finding suitable schools or kindergartens

-Expats with school age children should make sure their package includes adequate education cover as the international schools in Moscow are expensive.
-Many expats with younger children and those on local packages choose Russian detsky sads (kindergartens) and schools, which is certainly a cheaper option and generally more convenient as there are many of them.
+Expats with school-age children should make sure their package includes adequate education cover.
+International schools in Moscow are expensive.
+Many expats with younger children and those on local packages choose detsky sads and schools.
+This is the cheaper option and generally more convenient, as there are many of them.

-After a few months immersed in a Russian speaking environment, younger children generally find it easier to learn the new language.
+After a few months immersed in a Russian-speaking environment, younger children find it easier to learn the language.
 Children under school age usually cope well and start understanding and speaking Russian relatively quickly.
 This gets harder as the child gets older so you might prefer to keep your child in an international school.

-There is a comprehensive list of the international schools at www.childreninmoscow.ru with the most popular ones being the Anglo-American School, English International School and International School.
-Some of the schools have waiting lists so it is advisable to contact them as soon as you know you might be moving to Moscow.
-Most of the schools require the child to pass an interview and, for older children, information from their previous school may be required.
+There is a comprehensive list of international schools at www.childreninmoscow.ru.
+The most popular ones are the Anglo-American School, English International School, and International School.
+Some of the schools have waiting lists; contact them as soon as you know you might be moving to Moscow.
+Most schools require the child to pass an interview.
+For older children, information from their previous school may be required.

 How safe and child-friendly is Moscow for families?

-The Moscow streets are not particularly pram or wheelchair friendly but people are generally happy to help parents carry prams down the underpass and Metro steps.
+Moscow’s streets are not particularly pram or wheelchair friendly.
+People are generally happy to help parents carry prams down the underpass and Metro steps.
 Moscow does, however, offer a lot of nature compared to other major cities, from forest parks and heritage sites to riverside beaches.
-During the colder months, there is plenty of indoor entertainment available, with play areas, puppet theatres, good restaurants, swimming pools and art clubs.
+During the colder months, there is plenty of indoor entertainment available, with play areas, puppet theatres, good restaurants, swimming pools, and art clubs.